Konstantiss/warehouse-optimisation/README.md

 Optimized retrieval distance = 1775.0 meters

-Total distance defecit = 106.2 meters
+Total distance difference = -106.2 meters

 The distance might have increased, but the time has been decreased due to reduced lift times